phpLicenseWatcher/phpLicenseWatcher/vagrant_provision/README.md

 `vagrant halt` | Gracefully shutdown the VM, which will return the reserved 2GB of RAM.
 `vagrant destroy` | Delete the VM.
 It will need to be rebuilt with `vagrant up` to be used again.
 `vagrant up --provision-with update` | Update the VM with your latest code.
 You'll also have to refresh your web browser.
 `vagrant up --provision-with full-update` | Remove all code and packages from guest.
 Reinstall development code from working branch.
 Reinstall composer packages.
 Reinstall provision configuration file.
-Just in case you need a complete reset.
+Do this only if you need a complete reset.
-`vagrant up --provision-with composer-update` | Checks composer for and installs all updates to packages.
+`vagrant up --provision-with composer-update` | Checks composer for&mdash;and installs&mdash;all updates to packages.
 `vagrant ssh` | Opens a secure shell connection to the VM.
 You probably won't need this, but it is available if you want to internally review the server.

 ### Forwarded Ports